YasutoDATANOMIQ/RL_course_materials/README.md

 ### basic_MDP
  - [x] Preparing basic grid map environment and agent
- - [x] Changing data structure of states in basic MDP environemnts (Don't use defaultdict)
+ - [x] Changing data structure of states in basic MDP environments (Don't use defaultdict)
  - [ ] (Optional) To make a simple state-transit diagram MDP with Networkx
  - [ ] Introducing Open AI gym as an environment